bytebase/bytebase.com-old/content/docs/administration/environment-policy/tier.md

 A caution notice will also appear at the top of the SQL Editor when you connect to an instance in a protected environment.

 ![tier-editor](/static/docs/administration/tier/env-tier-editor.webp)

+By default, instances and databases in a protected environment will be inaccessible to developers.
+Workspace OWNER and DBA can configure some databases as accessible to developers via [Access Control](/docs/administration/access-control).